1inch/token-plugins/README.md

 1. Inherit token using `contract MyToken is ERC20Plugins { ... }`.
 Or wrap it using `contract MyWrapper is ERC20Wrapper, ERC20Plugins { ... }`.
 This adds support for the plugin infrastructure.
-2. Create and deploy a plugin smart contract or choose an existing deployed plugin to add to wallets holding your token, then add the plugin to a wallet using `MyToken.addPlugin(plugin)`.
+2. Now any wallet can add the plugin to a wallet using `MyToken.addPlugin(plugin)` to utilize plugin features.
 3. Now every time the wallet balance changes, the plugin will be informed.

 ### Creating Your Own Plugin